 I have become completely addicted to looking.
 While I want to do everything I see and wish I could have the time, I learned something when I was in advertising many years ago - I can't be the best at everything.
 I realized I would never be the best painter, drafts person, whatever - but I knew I was really, really good at how I approached a concept and could follow it through.

 That's my talent.

-One of the reasons I have had such a difficult time going back to the studio is that I was trying to do what I have always done - created the still life images I have sold for years.
+One of the reasons I have had such a difficult time returning to the studio is that I was trying to do what I have always done - creating the still-life images I have sold for years.
 My fear: am I still good enough?
 Will these still sell?
-My reality: I am a different person and I don't want to do the same things I did 10 years ago.
-My love of sketchbook and deconstruct has led me to experience and experiment with materials and a "quickness" I never thought I could do.
-I don't approach every piece as if it has to be in a gallery (and I can tell you many would never make it...) but what I've discovered is what YOU are suppose to discover in doing a concentration.
+My reality: I am different now and don't want to do the same things I did 10 years ago.
+My love of sketchbook and deconstructing has led me to experience and experiment with materials and a "quickness" I never thought I could do.
+I don't approach every piece as if it has to be in a gallery (and I can tell you many would never make it...) but what I've discovered is what YOU are supposed to discover in doing a concentration.

 What you are capable of - what you truly love and are interested in.
 The rest will follow.

 Technique is about practice...again and again, and again.
 Concentration is about concept and how you THINK over and over again.

 Art has a purpose other than placement on a wall behind that chair...it allows you to see inside who you are and how you perceive the world.
 Even if you never show your work to anyone else.
 It's the journey that is the adventure.
 Not the destination.